 How long should you rest and recharge?

 Your brilliant and fantastic body will tell you when you have rested enough.
 I know when it is for me.
-I start to dream of new creative ideas again.
+I started to dream of new creative ideas again.
 What often happens after rest from feeling burnt out from intense life pressures and spinning too many plates is reflection, or at least it should.

 I started reflecting on how I was operating my life.
 Did I work out of knowing my value or hustling for worthiness and spilling my worth as a result?